Seeing a Rose in Five Thousand Ways: Experiments

 \paragraph{Results.} We show qualitative results in \Cref{fig:wild}.
 For each training image, given only a handful of observations of masked instances, our method faithfully recovers the 3D geometry and texture of the object category.

 Furthermore, the physical disentanglement of environmental extrinsics and \objint allows the proposed method to perform several inference tasks.
 Specifically, changes to poses or lighting, both components of the extrinsic configuration, correspond to novel-view synthesis (\Cref{fig:wild}) and test-time relighting (\Cref{fig:light}), respectively.
 In addition, different samples from the learned \objint (\Cref{fig:latent}) correspond to different instance identities, making it possible to synthesize novel instances unseen in the original image.
-In \Cref{fig:latent}, the shape and texture of generated instances vary across latent vectors, but the pose remains relatively stable, showing that the model can disentangle pose from identity.
-Please see the supplemental materials for additional visualizations.
+In \Cref{fig:latent}, the shape and texture of generated instances vary across latent vectors, but poses remain relatively stable, showing that the model disentangles poses from the identity.
+See supp. mat. for more visualizations.